nickjalbert/reading/PAPERS.md

 Then schemas can be placed upon all the attributes in the entities in a given state to predict their next values.
 Each schema is a set of AND'd preconditions.
 And each attribute value can be predicted by multiple schema OR'd together.
-The OR-ing of multiple schemas all explicit reasoning about multiple causation.
+The OR-ing of multiple schemas allow explicit reasoning about multiple causation.

 * TODO: lookup object-oriented MDPs and relational MDPs

 Now, we must figure out how to **learn** a schema network and then use it for **planning**.